blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Vault Folder & Tag Structure/Vault Folder & Tag Structure.md

 if you need to use regular words for unstructured tags then you can hide some things in the underscore or - tags

-The first type of character helps with automcomplete
+The first type of character helps with autocomplete